The-Expanse-Discord/rocinante-discord/README.md

 	- `statusType` - What status is the bot?
 	- `statusText` - Accompanying text for the bot status.
 	- `unlimitedRoles` - Names of roles that aren't affected by rate limiting.
+	- `commandChannels` - Lists which channels to respond to commands in.
+Use "all" in the list to respond in all visible channels.
 	- `welcomeChannels` - A mapping of guild IDs to welcome channels.
 Protomolecule will use these to automatically create a welcome message and messages to react to.

 After running these, you will also need to set up any guilds in welcomeChannels with the appropriate emoji and roles.